 Students presenting signs of lice or nit infestation are not to attend school.
 If lice or nits are found while the student is at school, the parents will be notified and asked to pick up their child.
-An "all clear" note from the Clark County Combined Health District is required when the student returns to school.

 If you have found lice or nits in your child's head: